The Palace

 The Palace is a British drama television series that aired on ITV in 2008.
-Produced by Company Pictures for the ITV network, it was created by Tom Grieves and follows a fictional British Royal Family in the aftermath of the death of King James III and the succession of his 24-year-old son, King Richard IV, played by Rupert Evans.
+Produced by Company Pictures for the ITV network, it was created by Tom Grieves and follows a fictional British royal family in the aftermath of the death of King James III and the succession of his 24-year-old son, King Richard IV, played by Rupert Evans.
 It also stars Jane Asher and Zoe Telford.
-The series was filmed on location in Lithuania in 2007 and broadcast from 14 January to 3 March 2008.
+The series was filmed in Lithuania in 2007 and broadcast from 14 January to 3 March 2008.
 Low viewing figures cancelled it after one series.

 Plot

 On the sudden death of King James III, his 24-year-old elder son inherits the throne and becomes Richard IV.
 Princess Eleanor (Sophie Winkleman), his older sister, wants the throne for herself and resents that it goes to Richard.
 Her Private Secretary, Major Simon Brooks (David Harewood), helps her try to discredit the new king.
 Richard's younger brother, Prince George (Sebastian Armesto), is a party-animal, and the youngest sister, Princess Isabelle (Nathalie Lunghi), is an A-Level student.
 Their mother is the now-widowed Queen Charlotte (Jane Asher).

 Abigail Thomas (Zoe Telford) is Richard's secretary who plans to write a tell-all book about her life in the Palace.
 Richard's Private Secretary is Sir Iain Ratalick (Roy Marsden).
 Other staff featured in the series are Abigail's personal assistant Lucy Bedford (Fiona Button) and the Press Secretary Jonty Roberts (Lorcan Cranitch).